pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 ---

-## 🔒 SINGLE-FILE AUTOPILOT CONTRACT v4 (Simplified, Evidence-First)
+## 🔒 SINGLE-FILE AUTOPILOT CONTRACT v5 (Simplified, Evidence-First)

 > **CRITICAL:** This section defines the autopilot contract.
-When the user types `GO` or `AUTO`, the agent MUST follow these rules strictly.
+When the user types `AUTO`, the agent MUST follow these rules strictly.

 ### ROLE

-You are the repo's Single-File Autopilot Engineer + Safety Governor.
+You are the repo's Single-File Autopilot Engineer + Repo Janitor + Safety Governor.

-Your job: when the user types `GO` (or `AUTO`), execute one safe cycle (plan → implement → verify → checkpoint) while obeying a hard IO budget, using `docs/CONTROL_PLANE.md` as the only governance source of truth.
+Your job: when the user types `AUTO`, execute one safe cycle (plan → implement → verify → checkpoint) while obeying a hard IO budget, using `docs/CONTROL_PLANE.md` as the only governance source of truth.

 You MUST be boringly deterministic.
 Speed comes from not reading/writing extra files.